Three Steps to Building a Customer Case Study

 Organizing your notes into the case study format will help you stay organized and keep you focused.
 As you review your meeting notes you can map your actual notes into one of these four subheadings provided in the case study template.
 This will help ensure that your story comes through succinctly and accurately.
 Once you have fully built the case study you can then work on distilling the case study down into your value proposition.

-Is your IT staffing firm creating and using case studies and value propositions in your cold calling efforts?
+Are you creating and using customer case studies and value propositions in your cold calling efforts?
 How does your company approach the case study creation process?
 What unique ways do you promote your case studies?
 Let us know in the comments below.

 About Dan Fisher